 Because the Test of English as a Foreign Language (TOEFL) is offered on a limited number of dates, it is important that prospective international applicants sign up to take the exam as soon as possible.
 Advising centers in the home country can provide information about dates, locations, and procedures for taking the test.

-The minimum TOEFL score is 600 on the paper-based test, 250 on the CBT (Computer Based Test) or 100 on the IBT (Internet Based Test), with 24 on speaking section for undergraduate-level and graduate-level programs.
+The minimum TOEFL score is 600 on the paper-based test, 250 on the CBT (Computer Based Test) or 100 on the IBT (Internet Based Test), with 24 on speaking section for graduate-level programs.

 Applicants who have not attained the minimum TOEFL score are required to enroll in an ESL (English as a Second Language) program offered by other prior to beginning a program with the University, and submit the required minimum score before registration.